-Input qualifiers: Connection_Handle, BHS and AHS (if any) of the iSCSI PDU, iSCSI PDU specific qualifiers
+Input qualifiers: Connection_Handle, BHS and AHS (if any) of the iSCSI PDU, PDU-specific qualifiers

 This is used by the iSCSI Layers at the initiator and the target to request the outbound transfer of an iSCSI control-type PDU (see section 7.2).
-For details on iSCSI PDU specific qualifiers, see section 7.3.
+Qualifiers that only apply for a particular controltype PDU are known as PDU-specific qualifiers, e.g., ImmediateDataSize for a SCSI Write command.
+For details on PDUspecific qualifiers, see section 7.3.
 The iSCSI Layer can only invoke the Send_Control Operational Primitive when the connection is in iSER-assisted mode.